Alec Sellem Joins Panel About Energy Law in Africa at the United Nations in New York

 About Alec Sellem:

 Alec Sellem is the CEO and founder of Sellem Industries LLC, a firm based in London, England.
 As CEO, Sellem created the strategic vision of the company and established strong partnerships with energy conservation and business-minded professionals.
 Sellem Industries works closely with trade and business operations partners in Africa and Latin America and aims to monitor and secure port activity through Private Public Partnerships for trade operations.
 Throughout his career, Mr. Sellem's primary focus has been on security strategies and technology, which led him to several successful startups before founding Sellem Industries.
-Mr. Sellem is originally from Israel.
+Mr. Sellem is originally from France.
 He received his primary education in Switzerland and has spent most of his professional life in Africa.

 SOURCE Sellem Industries